edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

 !!!
 Note
     This adds the application service configurable to your EdgeX system.
 The application service configurable allows you to configure (versus program) new exports - in this case exporting the EdgeX sensor data to the HiveMQ broker at `tcp://broker.mqttdashboard.com:1883`.
 You will be publishing to the EdgeXEvents topic.

+    For convenience, see documentation on the [EdgeX Compose Builder](../Ch-GettingStartedUsers/#generate-a-custom-docker-compose-file) to create custom Docker Compose files.

 Save the compose file and then execute another compose up command to have Docker Compose pull and start the configurable application service.